leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 - Two types of companies might dominate post crisis: semi state-owned companies and those that are rolling up supply chains
 - We need to pay more attention to events happening that are overlooked due to Covid, such as China’s moves, Africa, and space
 - AI isn't as dangerous as people are thinking since it'll be constrained by the system it is in
-- Increasing weight will be put on tools that can detect truthfulness
+- Increasing value will be placed on tools that can detect truthfulness
 - Chips on shoulders put chips in pockets
 - Being an authentic contrarian vs a consensus contrarian requires not only the ability to be misunderstood, but also disliked
 - Great artistic expression comes from people finally finding a medium to express themselves after not feeling understood